jeremyBanks/youtube/playlists.md

 ## [Dimension 20: A Court of Fey and Flowers (Episodes and Extras)](https://www.youtube.com/playlist?list=PLObfuAmZm9pCWj6M5fxATywmOeAg4zlTF)

-> ${hours}-hour playlist of all episodes, talkbacks, trailers, and animations from A Court of Fey and Flowers, a Dimension 20 campaign.
+> 26-hour playlist of all episodes, talkbacks, trailers, and animations from A Court of Fey and Flowers, a Dimension 20 campaign.
 >
-> ${d20blurb}
+> Dimension 20 is an Actual Play TTRPG series from CollegeHumor/Dropout, featuring original campaigns of Dungeons and Dragons and other tabletop role-playing systems.

 - [A Court of Fey and Flowers Trailer](https://www.youtube.com/watch?v=VFyHiykk2U4&list=PLObfuAmZm9pCWj6M5fxATywmOeAg4zlTF)
 - [1.
 A Bloom to Remember](https://www.youtube.com/watch?v=hMNzZiN0-P0&list=PLObfuAmZm9pCWj6M5fxATywmOeAg4zlTF)